the-overdriven/tibiascape-wiki/README.md

 - not yet, you can try to use one from other player, or from other OT
 - map is located in `%appdata%\OTClientV8\Tibiascape\minimap1098.otmm`

-## Are there custom areas?
+## How custom is the map?
-- yes, some spawns are extended or slightly modified
+- some spawns are removed, extended or slightly modified
-- there are some completely new locations too
+- there are some completely new locations
-- there is no Ab'Dendriel
+- there is no Ab'Dendriel (there are monsters there now)

-## What are the custom areas?
+## What are the new custom spawns?
 - Folda: crystal spiders
 - Darashia: second minotaur tower west from Mino Pyramid
 - Thais: extended ancient temple, extended troll cemetery
-- Rook: dwarves, smugglers, extended north-east wolf cave
+- Rook: dwarves, smugglers, ghouls
 - Fibula: drillworms (80 lvl door)
 - Jakundaf desert: new Peninsula with DL underground
 - Cormaya cyclops
+- Port Hope dwarves
+- new spawn replacing Ab'Dendriel (?)
 - TODO

 ## Where is the server located?